Timeline of the universe, courtesy of NASA. (I added

 - The Big Bang Theory (the science, not the sitcom) is as widely accepted in Cosmology as the Theory of Evolution is in Biology.
 There are alternate theories, but none enjoy the same consensus.

-- The universe is about 14 billion years old*.
+- The universe is between 13 and 14 billion years old*.
 The first several billion years were spent cooling, then forming stars and making the elements for planets and life chemistry.
 This drastically shortens the time available for life to arise.

 - Time, as we know and measure it, has no meaning outside of our Cosmos.
 This has critical implications for the nature of any Creator that we might propose.